"Arthur" (Arthur Everest)

 - But for Me, It Was Tuesday: Eventually averted — the Terror eventually does remember Arthur.
 Not entirely surprising, since the shot did make the cover of Time magazine.

 - Card-Carrying Villain: Has Alexa shuffle him up an "ominous music" playlist and everything.

 - Catchphrase: Overlapping with Arc Words:The Terror: Ya got nothin'!

 - Complexity Addiction: Needlessly complicated schemes are his specialty.
 According to Superian, the key to understanding his plans is that "they make no sense."

-- Crazy Awesome: Lex Luthor's ambition and operating budget combined with the Joker's nihilistic insanity and ability to improvise.
+- Crazy Is Cool: Lex Luthor's ambition and operating budget combined with the Joker's nihilistic insanity and ability to improvise.
 Superian says the "secret" to the Terror's plans is that they don't make sense, and Arthur goes out of his way to complain about how dumb his current one is.
 That doesn't change the fact that it almost worked.

 - Diabolical Mastermind: His style of villainy.
 He has no apparent powers, but he does have mooks, ships, evil superweapons, and shell corporations to carry out his will.

 - Dirty Coward: Immediately after the Tick breaks his T-ship, the Terror decides he needs to go check on something, he'll be right back.

 - The Dreaded: He isn't called "The Terror" for nothing.